flamelessowo/Brainfuck-compiler-python/README.md

 ### How to use?
 * Clone or install repository in any folder on your computer.
 * run main file with path to bf file: ```bash run python main.py <path to file>```
-* And have fun fucking your brain.
+* And have fun with your brain.